ahilbers/ahilbers.github.io/research.md

 #### Coursera

 I helped produce a Coursera course in Tensorflow 2, which came out in 2020.
-As of October 2020, over 10,000 people have taken the course and it has a rating of 4.9/5.
+As of February 2021, over 15,000 people have taken the course and it has a rating of 4.9/5.
 It's free to take for anyone!
 Check it out [here](https://www.coursera.org/learn/getting-started-with-tensor-flow2).

 #### Teaching assistant

-Year | Description
+Year | Course
 ----- | ------------------
-2019 | *Machine Learning* (university level summer school) 2019 | *Machine Learning* (master level data science for healthcare course) 2019 | *Mathematical Methods* (first year undergraduate mathematics course) 2018 | *Data & Uncertainty* (master's level mathematics course)
+2021 | *Deep Learning with Tensorflow* (graduate level data science) 2019 | *Machine Learning* (graduate level data science) 2019 | *Mathematical Methods* (undergraduate mathematics) 2018 | *Data & Uncertainty* (master's level mathematics)

 All courses at Imperial College London.